-The Kora Beanie is made from Hima-Layer Original 230 Fabric, which is sourced from Yak’s wool.
-There was an internet debate I saw recently, and they claim to harvest the wool from shedding Yak’s, so it was good to see they did not shave them.
+The Kora Beanie is made from Hima-Layer Original 230 Fabric, sourced from Yak’s wool.
+I saw an internet debate recently, and they claim to harvest the wool from shedding Yak’s, so it was good to see they did not shave them.
 They do live in fairly frigid temperatures.

 - 40% warmer than Merino wool

 - 66% better air permeability than merino wool